Kinto/kinto-http.py/README.rst

 Kinto python client
 ###################

-Kinto is a service allowing you to store and synchronize arbitrary data, attached to a user account.
+Kinto is a service that allows to store and synchronize arbitrary data, attached to a user account.
 Its primary interface is HTTP.

-`kinto-client` is a Python library aiming at easing interacting with a *Kinto* server instance. `A project with related goals is also available for JavaScript <https://github.com/mozilla-services/cliquetis>`_.
+`kinto-client` is a Python library aiming at easing the interactions with a *Kinto* server instance. `A project with related goals is also available for JavaScript <https://github.com/kinto/kinto.js>`_.

 Usage
 =====